Grand Palace of Bangkok

 Despite the fact that the Palace is the official residence of the Royal family of Thailand, the king and his family do not live here since 1946.
 In 1946 in the Palace under mysterious circumstances he died, king Ananda Mahidol, Rama VIII, and since then, the Royal family resides in the Chitralada Palace in Bangkok, too.
 Here the king appears only for formal occasions.
 Reliably the cause of death of king Rama VIII was never installed, or at least not announced to the public, and discussing the circumstances of this tragedy in Thailand is prohibited.

-Operating time: daily without days off from 8:30 to 16:30 (ticket sales and entry of visitors stop at 15:30).
+🕐 The operating time: daily without days off from 8:30 to 16:30 (ticket sales and entry of visitors stop at 15:30).
 Sometimes (very rarely) the Palace is closed for special Royal ceremonies

-Entrance fee: 500 baht / 100 baht media player-audio guide in Russian / 200 baht - Bicycle clothing
+💵 Entrance fee / ticket price: 500 baht (1022.94 RUB, the currency of Thailand) / 100 baht media player-audio guide in Russian / 200 baht - Bicycle clothing

 🚶 How to get there: the Royal Palace of Bangkok located on the banks of the chaopraya river (Chao Phraya) on the Peninsula Ratanakosin (the entrance to the Royal Palace on a map of Bangkok).
 Quite close to him are areas of Khao San road and Chinatown, part of the riverside (see areas of Bangkok), and access from these areas to the Palace on foot.

 Metro station close to the Royal Palace there, and from other parts of Bangkok will have to take a taxi, boat or bus transport.
 The taxi ride on the meter from the Royal Palace of the most Central parts of Bangkok will not cost more than 200 baht.
-If near your hotel there are metro, easy access to BTS Saphan Taksin, and then from the pier near the station on the Express Boat along the chaophraya river for 15 baht to swim to the pier next to the Royal Palace.
+If near your hotel there is the subway, easy access to BTS Saphan Taksin, and then from the pier near the station on the Express Boat along the chaophraya river for 15 baht to swim to the pier next to the Royal Palace.
 This route is nothing complicated and is not very interesting.
 Cheaper to the Palace can be reached by city buses №1, 3, 9, 15, 25, 30, 32, 33, 39, 43, 44, 47, 53, 64, 80, 82, 91, 201, 203, 501, 503,508, 512 (travel depending on distance and category of bus stands from 6 to 23 baht), but at time can be quite long.
 To find out whether a particular bus route in the area of your hotel can use the service on the official website of the city bus BTMA or just ask at the hotel reception.